If you are looking for the newest information, find updates for the 2021 H-1B lottery here.

 Note that your OPT status will not extend automatically; you have to apply for an extension through your school.

 If your OPT expires before September 30, you can go to your school’s international student office and request an OPT extension (after you have filed your H-1B application).
 Remember to bring a copy of your H-1B lottery documents with you, including your receipt.

 However, if your H-1B petition is not chosen, your OPT will end immediately.
 USCIS will offer you a 60-day grace period, after which time you must leave the U.S. During the grace period, students can not work.

 RFE is an abbreviation for “Request for Evidence.”
 If you receive an RFE, it means that USCIS needs additional materials from you in order to determine whether to approve your H-1B application.
 An RFE is not an indication that your H-1B application will ultimately be denied, but it does suggest that your application is missing important information.

-If you receive a USCIS RFE after being selected in a lottery, do not be discouraged.
+If you receive a USCIS RFE, do not be discouraged.
 Read the RFE carefully, follow the instructions, and provide the requested documents.
 Given the complexity of RFEs, we recommend consulting with your human resources managers and immigration attorney to make sure the request is handled properly.

 The H-1B lottery process is stressful and complicated–unfortunately, that is a fact for everyone.
 But remember: 85,000 international students win the lottery every year.
 That is quite a few!